Kotlin/dokka/docs/src/doc/docs/user_guide/cli/usage.md

   * `-outputDir` - the output directory where the documentation is generated
   * `-moduleName` - (required) - module name used as a part of source set ID when declaring dependent source sets
   * `-cacheRoot` - cache directory to enable package-list caching
-  * `-pluginsClasspath` - artifacts with dokka plugins, separated by `;`.
-At least dokka base and all its dependencies must be added there
+  * `-pluginsClasspath` - artifacts with Dokka plugins, separated by `;`.
+At least `dokka-base` and all its dependencies must be added there
   * `-offlineMode` - do not resolve package-lists online
   * `-failOnWarning` - throw an exception instead of a warning
   * `-globalPackageOptions` - per package options added to all source sets